CosmoStat/shapepipe/docs/pipeline_tutorial.md

   * Detect all sources
   * Interpolate the PSF model at the location of each sources for all epochs contributing
   * Create postage stamps necessary for the spread-model
-  * Get the spread-model for each sources
+  * Get the spread model for each source
   * Create postage stamps for the shape measurement
   * Shape measurement (NGMIX only at the moment)
   * Merge all results into on main catalog